 Growing Vine Ring Tattoo

 Want a super minimalist tattoo but don’t want to sacrifice personality?
-This thin band tattoo is delicate and elegant to begin with, but the added notch component makes it unique and adds an element of design.
+This thin cross tattoo is delicate and elegant to begin with, but the added component of being slightly bolder makes it unique and adds an element of design.

 Dotted Ring Tattoo

 Another suggestion for jazzing up a basic band design is to play with dot detailing.
 "I personally enjoy some of the more geometric and dot-work type designs on fingers," Forte says.
 "You can get the bulk of the art on the top of your finger, and wrap it around the bottom if you truly want that 'ring' aesthetic."

 This dainty flower ring takes the idea of a traditional band and adds elements to make it feel more elegant.
 For one, the band doesn’t go straight across; instead, it twists as it wraps around the finger and doesn’t connect.
 Also, the colors used for the ink are pastel, and a watercolor effect is apparent.

 This specific design is a great way to represent a number of things in a relationship.
 The star could be a metaphor for your relationship or symbolize something personal.
 They could also represent the promise of your love.
 Or, it could represent something completely different, depending on what it means to the wearer.